 Yes, although you should be focused on building your Java programming skills to be eligible for the paid apprenticeship.
 You may expect to spend 20+ hours per week dedicated to learning.

 What is the daily time commitment?

-Synchronous instructor-led sessions two evenings a week (Tuesdays and Thursdays from 6 - 9pm) plus Saturday mornings.
+Synchronous instructor-led sessions two evenings a week (Tuesdays and Thursdays from 6 - 9pm).
 Additionally, there are rigorous homework assignments and projects to complete on evenings and weekends.
-Expect to spend at least four hours a day on self-directed learning, and nine hours per week on instructor-led instruction.
+Expect to spend at least four hours a day on self-directed learning, and six hours per week on instructor-led instruction.

 Will I have an opportunity for paid work with Cognizant after I complete the pre-apprenticeship training?